swcarpentry/python-novice-gapminder/index.md

 *   That there is no magic: the programs they use are no different in principle from those they build
 *   What a variable is
 *   How assignment works
-*   What integers, floats, strings, lists, arrays, and data frames are
+*   What integers, floats, strings, and data frames are
 *   How a `for` loop executes
 *   How `if`/`else` executes
 *   The difference between defining and calling a function